bihanviranga/virtual_memory/memory_regions/README.md

 ### main-0.c
 Gets the address of a variable `a` to determine the general memory region of the stack.

+### main-1.c
+Extension of above.
+Gets the address of a memory location reserved with `malloc`.

 ## Compilation